 NYC James Beard Event, March 13, 2018

-I remember it vividly.
-January 18, 2018.
-I received a phone call from Irene Moore, Secretary of Les Dames d’Escoffier South Florida.
+I remember it vividly, my first James Beard Event.
+It started on January 18, 2018 when I received a phone call from Irene Moore, Secretary of Les Dames d’Escoffier South Florida.
 She was calling with an invitation to participate in a James Beard House media lunch and dinner in New York City.
 When it comes to food culture, there’s no organization more prestigious than the James Beard Foundation, so you can imagine that I was rendered nearly speechless by the invite, but somehow recovered to emphatically reply: “Yes, yes, yes!”